lopezvoliver/GRACE-spherical-harmonic-analysis-R/README.md

 The script INSTALL.sh calls the Makefiles and moves the executables to ./bin, this is optional

 #Using the program
+# 1. Downloading and processing GRACE coefficients

-1. The first thing to do is to download and process the GRACE coefficients from NASA (currently CSR Level 2 RL 05 product):
+The first thing to do is to download and process the GRACE coefficients from NASA (currently CSR Level 2 RL 05 product)

 ./getCSR.sh							#Creates folder ./CSR and downloads the coefficients (.gz files)

 ./extractCSR.sh 						#Extracts the .gz files inside the CSR folder

 ./texttoncdf.R CSRcoef_RAW.nc ./CSR/ 		#Assembles a netCDF file containing the coefficients.

 This script also creates a file GRACE_timevector.txt, which is useful later on (contains the time bounds for each time step).

 The first argument (name of the output netCDF file) can be named differently, but must be consistent with the following steps.

 The second argument is the path to the downloaded coefficients (e.g. ./CSR/ <- notice the last slash must be present, otherwise the script will not work)

 ./coefdelta.R CSRcoef_RAW.nc CSRcoef_delta.nc 		#Calculate the geoid changes (e.g. delta C, delta S), removes the mean for the whole period

 ./runDS.R CSRcoef_delta.nc CSRcoef_DS.nc 			#Correlated-error filter (or de-striping filter).
 See: Swenson and Wahr (2006).

 This process takes a couple of minutes.

 ./C11.R C11.txt ./CSR/							#Downloads C10 and C11 coefficients to file C11.txt.
 See: Swenson, Chambers, and Wahr (2008)